FriendDotSpace/contracts/README.md

 ## Contract Architecture

+The project consists of three main contracts:

+### FriendKey
-The `FriendKey` contract inherits from several OpenZeppelin contracts:
+The main contract that inherits from several OpenZeppelin contracts:

 - `ERC1155Upgradeable`: Base token standard
 - `ERC1155BurnableUpgradeable`: Allows tokens to be burned